melke/CloudKitDictionarySyncer/README.md

 remotely in the user's CloudKit private database.
 If CloudKit is not available, because the user is offline, not logged in or whatever
  , the NSDictionary will be saved to the local plist only.

-At app startup, when you load the dictionary, CloudKitDictionarySyncer will return a single dictionary if the plist and iCloud version is identical.
+At app startup, when you load the dictionary, CloudKitDictionarySyncer will return a single dictionary if the plist and iCloud version are identical.
 If not, a Conflict tuple containing both dictionaries will be returned.
 Handle the conflict in a way appropriate for your app, for example by merging the data in both dictionaries or by simply choosing the last saved dictionary (last method not recommended).
 After the conflict is solved, you should save the dictionary immediately.
 This will resync the local plist dictionary and the iCloud dictionary.